TheIoTLearningInitiative/CodeLabs/Hochob/documentation/ServerArchitecture.md

 # Server Architecture

-- Linux Based Operating System
+- Server
 - Main
 - Services
 - Applications
 - Amikoo

+# Server

-# Linux Based Operating System
+> Linux Based Operating System

 > Lubuntu is a fast, energy saving and lightweight variant of Ubuntu using LXDE.
 It is popular with PC and laptop users running on low-spec hardware.
 [Homepage](http://lubuntu.me/)